-NO ROPING OFF AREAS except by festival officials.
+ONLY FESTIVAL OFFICIALS are allowed to rope off areas.
 Due to the large number of campers, “saving a spot” for a friend who is coming later is not allowed.
 If your group wants to be together, try to arrive at about the same time.

-NO SOLICITING, DEMONSTRATIONS OR UNAUTHORIZED CONCESSIONS - For a variety of reasons, including cleanliness of the fairgrounds, avoidance of congestion, security, crowd control, and the fulfillment of the CBA's contractual commitments, no ticket holder is authorized to sell merchandise or carry on any commercial enterprise at the festival without a concessionaire's permit obtained prior to the start of the festival in accordance with the rules and procedures of the CBA.
+SOLICITING, DEMONSTRATIONS AND UNAUTHORIZED CONCESSIONS are not allowed - For a variety of reasons, including cleanliness of the fairgrounds, avoidance of congestion, security, crowd control, and the fulfillment of the CBA's contractual commitments, no ticket holder is authorized to sell merchandise or carry on any commercial enterprise at the festival without a concessionaire's permit obtained prior to the start of the festival in accordance with the rules and procedures of the CBA.
 No ticket holder is authorized to distribute or post literature, leaflets, flyers, circulate petitions, picket or carry signs, or set up booths or tables in connection therewith without the express written permission of the Board of Directors of the California Bluegrass Association obtained prior to the festival.

 VIDEO RECORDING OF ARTISTS' STAGE PERFORMANCES IS PROHIBITED unless specifically allowed and permission is indicated by a sign displayed near the stage stating that video recording is permitted.
 If permitted, this permission applies only to the artist on stage at the time the sign is displayed.
 Persons who tape bands against their wishes will be asked to stop by security personnel.
 If they refuse, they will be asked to leave the fairgrounds.